J0K3R-Joel/BotBall_Library/README.md

 3. Go in [./src/WIFI_FOR_INSTALLATION/main.py](./src/WIFI_FOR_INSTALLATION/main.py) and change the SSID and PASS inside the `wifi_setup()` to a wifi that grants you internet access, so libraries can get installed

-4. Go in [./src/src_WIFI/commU.py](./src/src_WIFI/commU.py)  and look for the `standard_conf()` function.
-Change the `ssid` and `password` to the a private network (preferably a router you got from home).
-Internet access is not required.
+4. Go in [./LOCAL_STD_WIFI.conf](./LOCAL_STD_WIFI.conf) and type in the SSID and password of your local router.
+The local router should be a private router you got from home one, so noone can intercept the communication.
+Internet access is NOT required.

-5. Do the same thing as in the previous step, but in [./src/src_Base/commU.py](./src/src_Base/commU.py)
+   **HINT**: every space, every character and everything after the "=" counts as either the SSID or password (depends on the line you are writing in), so be aware of spaces and other characters you fill in.

-6. Go to the [KIPR Wombat firmware](https://www.kipr.org/kipr/hardware-software/kipr-wombat-firmware) page
+5. Go to the [KIPR Wombat firmware](https://www.kipr.org/kipr/hardware-software/kipr-wombat-firmware) page

-7. Download the latest image.
+6. Download the latest image.

-8. Flash the image onto the robot following the instructions on the KIPR website.
+7. Flash the image onto the robot following the instructions on the KIPR website.

-9. Once the robot is flashed and ready, insert the USB stick.
+8. Once the robot is flashed and ready, insert the USB stick.

-10. Navigate to the path of the USB stick on the robot.
+9. Navigate to the path of the USB stick on the robot.

-11. Run the configuration script:
+10. Run the configuration script:

 ```bash
 sudo bash config.sh